How To Use Hiking Poles And Trekking Poles

 When you use poles, it will gain your speed surprisingly, especially when going downhill.
 Because of that, it will save your health.
 Your heart rate and oxygen uptake will be rising without getting exhausted(although you’ve burned a lot of energy).

 When you encounter a steep hill or walk for long distances, you should retract one pole shorter than the other to make your trip happen on the ground.
-The two points interacting with the environment can erase your tiredness, fatigue and improve endurance.
+The two points interacting with the environment can erase your tiredness, and fatigue and improve endurance.

 Additionally, the effort and workload will be divided across different body parts and muscles, not only the legs.
 You don’t have to worry about your legs anymore!